Skip to content

 Compatible APIs

-• The Checkout Sessions API allows you to model your customer’s checkout flow.
-This includes the line items included in their purchase, billing and shipping addresses, applicable tax rates, and coupons or discounts.
-The Checkout Session allows you to create subscriptions, calculate tax rates with Stripe Tax, and initiate payments.
+• Use the Checkout Sessions API to model your customer’s complete checkout flow, including the line items in their purchase, billing and shipping addresses, applicable tax rates, and coupons or discounts.
+The Checkout Session allows you to create subscriptions, calculate tax rates with Stripe Tax, and initiate payments using a single integration.

-• The Payment Intents API allows you to model the payments step.
+• Use the Payment Intents API to model just the payments step with more granular control.
 Unlike the Checkout Sessions API, which requires line item details, you only pass in the final amount you want to charge.
-This is suitable for payment flows, such as off-session payments.
-If you want to use Stripe to calculate applicable taxes or create subscriptions, you must integrate with the Stripe Tax API or Subscriptions API, respectively.
+This is suitable for advanced payment flows where you want to manually compute the final amount.
+When using Payment Intents, you must build separate integrations with the Stripe Tax API if you want to use Stripe to calculate applicable taxes or with the Subscriptions API if you want to use Stripe to create subscriptions.

 Build a checkout page with Payment Element